rock-core/autobuild/README.txt

 in the Autobuild.programs hash
     Autobuild.programs['make'] = 'gnumake'

+=== CMake

+A cmake package is defined with

+  require 'autobuild/packages/cmake'
+  Autobuild.cmake :package_name do |pkg|
+    <package configuration> ...
+  end

+The only configuration attribute available for CMake package is:
++builddir+
+  the directory in which to configure and build the package.
+It is relative to the package sources.
+A global value can be defined through Autobuild::CMake.builddir

+Additionally, the #define(name, value) method allows to define configuration variables.

 == Available importers
 You must set an importer object for each package.
 The package importer is the +importer+ attribute and is set via <tt>package.importer = my_importer</tt>.
 An importer +foo+ is defined by the class